Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ## Overview

 OAuth 2.0 is a universal authorization framework.
-It allow users to grant third-party access to their sensitive data with proper authentication.
+It allows users to grant third-party access to their sensitive data with proper authentication.
 This enables developers to access data on behalf of their Spotify users.

 This guide teaches REST-familiar developers how to authenticate with the Spotify Web API using OAuth 2.0.